-NRG seeks to provide the median target of compensation and benefits, benchmarked against direct peers, industry, and, where appropriate, general peers.
-To ensure incentives are properly aligned with business needs and can attract and retain qualified employees, the Compensation Committee actively reviews our total rewards programs, including benchmarking programs against peer groups, assessing the risks of programs and evaluating the design of the annual and long-term incentive programs.
+NRG seeks to provide the median target of compensation and benefits, as benchmarked against peers.
+To ensure incentives are properly aligned with business needs and that we can attract and retain qualified employees, the Compensation Committee actively reviews our total rewards programs, including benchmarking programs against peer groups, assessing the risks of the compensation program, and evaluating the design of annual and long-term incentive plans.
 We offer full-time employees incentives designed to motivate and reward success.
-We continue to evaluate our offerings taking into consideration the needs of our employees to ensure they are competitive and best serve our employees.
-Every two years, we engage an independent third party to benchmark our compensation and benefits programs against our peers and report the results to the Board's Compensation Committee.
+We continue to evaluate our offerings, taking into consideration the needs of our employees, to ensure they are competitive and best serve our employees.
+Every two years, we engage an independent, third-party to benchmark our compensation and benefits programs against our peers and report the results to the Compensation Committee.